 Current Management Practices & Policies

 Currently the CALIPSO science team is using a tool written in the proprietary IDL language to read and view CALIOP lidar data.
 This system does not have the functionality to export objects to a database, nor does the proprietary nature of IDL allow for ease of updating.
-There is currently no centrally organized database of objects making selecting specific characteristics difficult.
+There is currently no centrally organized database of objects, which makes selecting specific characteristics difficult.

 Decision Support Tools